zyqhpz/zyqhpz/README.md

 ## Hi there, I'm Haziq Hapiz 👋

-- 🌱 Love to learn everything except biology ☝🏻
+- 🌱 Love to learn everything
 - 👯 Keen to collaborate with others for learning purposes
 - 🥅 2025 Goals: Building high-impact solutions for worldwide problems